| 2006: fremdeles er det noen som sier at Armour Thyroid varierer i styrke,

 dated 1992, but most were more recent.
 Here are my findings:

-because of a labelling problem, once because of a packaging problem, once
+- Armour was recalled once because of an assay problem with T4, twicebecause of a labelling problem, once because of a packaging problem, once

 because the tablets weren't the specified size, and once because of a